JustinLove/onelife-client-patches/README.md

 Attempts relogin with/without client tag if login fails.

-Adds setting for which to try first, but updates setting on successful login.
+Adds setting for which to try first, the setting is updated on the first successfull login.

 `settings/usingClientTag.ini`